Instruction-Following Agents with Multimodal Transformer: Acknowledgment

 \section{Acknowledgment}

-We would like to thank Ademiloluwa Adeniji, Younggyo Seo, Xinyang Geng, Fangchen Liu, and Olivia Watkins as well as Google Robotics for helpful discussion and suggestions.
-This research is supported by compute resources from Google TPU Research Cloud.
+We would like to thank Ademiloluwa Adeniji, Younggyo Seo, Xinyang Geng, Fangchen Liu, Stephen James, and Olivia Watkins as well as members in Berkeley AI Research (BAIR), Google Research and Robotics for helpful discussion and suggestions.
+This research is partially supported by compute resources from Google TPU Research Cloud.